 In most situations, it is not necessary to install a battery monitor:

-In case an additional battery monitor is necessary, use one of these:
+Where an additional battery monitor is necessary, use one of these:

-For a full or partial grid-parallel installation, an Energy Meter can be installed in the main distribution panel: between the grid and the installation.
+For a full or partial grid-parallel installation an Energy Meter can be installed in the main distribution panel between the grid and the installation.

 ESS can work with both Grid-tie PV inverters and/or MPPT Solar Chargers.
-A mix of both is also possible.
+(A mix of both is also possible.)

 ESS can work with either an MPPT Solar Charger or a grid-tie inverter, and a mix of both.

 Generally speaking the MPPT Solar Charger will be more effective than a grid-tie inverter in a small system.
-The reason for this is that an MPPT Solar Charger is up to 99% efficiency.
-Where-as the PV energy coming from a grid-tie inverter is first converted from DC to AC, and then back from AC to DC, causing losses up to 20 or 30%.
+The reason for this is that an MPPT Solar Charger is up to 99% efficient …whereas the PV energy coming from a grid-tie inverter is first converted from DC to AC, and then back from AC to DC, causing losses up to 20 or 30%.
 This will be even more noticeable when the energy consumption takes place mainly in the mornings and the evenings.

-For Fronius grid-tie inverters, ESS has a special feature: zero feed-in.
+For Fronius grid-tie inverters ESS has a special feature: Zero feed-in.